About the Whole of Australian Government Occupation Coding Service

 Important context for model use

 The occupation coding models are optimised for use in an Australian context.
-They use, and will only accept, an English character set for coding responses that relate to individuals employed in legal occupations that fall within the definition and scope of official ABS occupation classifications.
-For example, ‘retiree’ and ‘homemaker’ do not return codes, as these are not occupations defined in official ABS occupation classifications.
+They use an English character set for coding responses that relate to jobs that fall within the definition and scope of official ABS occupation classifications.

 Tips for getting the best predictions out of the Coding Service

-• Enter both a job title and its tasks as input texts.
+• Enter both a job title and its tasks where possible.
 This is how the Coding Service performs best as this is how the models were trained.
 The models should be able to predict a 6-digit occupation code if input text contains brief, specific details and descriptions of both a job and its tasks.
 It may not code as accurately with just one of these inputs included.

 • Be specific.
-Sending the Coding Service the occupation text ‘teacher’ with the tasks text ‘teaching’ is too vague.
-A better occupation entry might be ‘primary school teacher’ and a more detailed description of the tasks might be ‘teach literacy, numeracy, etc. to primary school students’.
+Sending the Coding Service the job text ‘teacher’ with the tasks text ‘teaching’ is too vague.
+A better entry might be ‘primary school teacher’ and a more detailed description of the tasks might be ‘teach literacy, numeracy, etc. to primary school students’.

 • Spell check your input text.
 The model has learned to handle common misspellings of certain words, however, the cleaner the input text, the better chance of getting a quality prediction.